jarmoasu/Ultimate-Stats-Tracker/README.md

 The app is coded using Google's Gemini AI asssitant.

 ALL THE DATA IS SAVED LOCALLY!
 The app saves data only to local storage.
-Be careful, e.g, when refreshing the page.

 ## Features